Estimated reading time: 5 minutes

 Attachment styles

-There are three main attachment styles, two of which may cause difficulties in relationships.
+There are three main attachment styles: Secure attachment, Insecure-Avoidant, and Insecure-Resistant (or Ambivalent).
+The last two may cause difficulties in relationships.
 Watch this 6.5 minute video by Alain de Botton explaining more about intimate attachments and attachment styles.

-Your attachments, emotional ties and experiences with your carers and partners, influence your lifelong development.
-This begins in toddlerhood & continues into adolescence and into your old age.
-The good news is that you are not stuck with your conditioning forever.
-You can work on changing your reactions and ways of being in your intimate attachments.
+Our attachments, emotional ties and experiences with our carers and partners, can influence our lifelong development.
+This begins in toddlerhood & continues into adolescence and into our old age.
+The good news is that we are not stuck with your conditioning forever.
+We can work on changing our reactions and ways of being in our intimate attachments.
 Doing this work is an opportunity to grow and evolve into becoming secure lovers and friends.
-In addition, this also helps you develop through the five stages of intimacy.
+In addition, this also helps us develop through the five stages of intimacy.

 Social cues and neuroscience

 Humans are social animals.
-As social animals you and me are “programmed” to automaticaly monitor our physical and emotional environment for safety and connection.
+As social animals we are “programmed” to automaticaly monitor our physical and emotional environment for safety and connection.
 This means we are wired for love, attachment and survival.
 We are constantly judging how available and responsive to us are our close and intimate attachments.

-You do this all the time, mostly unconsciously.
-You monitor social cues like body language, eye contact, smiles, frowns, tone of voice, speed & loudness of speech etc. These non-verbal cues are signals of safety (connection) or threat (disconnection, disinterest) with others.
+We do this all the time, mostly unconsciously.
+We monitor social cues like body language, eye contact, smiles, frowns, tone of voice, speed & loudness of speech etc. These non-verbal cues are signals of safety (connection) or threat (disconnection, disinterest) with others.

-Most of what happens in your relationships occurs below your awareness.
-These unconscious cues drive your instantaneous and habitual responses based on what you “expect” will happen.
+Most of what happens in our relationships occurs below our awareness.
+These unconscious cues drive our instantaneous and habitual responses based on what we “expect” will happen.

-What this means is that you are not trapped by your past experiences.
+What this means is that we are not trapped by our past experiences or our history.
+Our history is not our destiny.
 Current research in neuroscience and brain plasticity (the ability of the brain to change and grow in response to experience), demonstrates that healthy and fulfilling experiences in any relationships (friends, partners, counsellors) can “rewire” the brain.
 As a result, every experience we have is rewiring our brains, for the better or worse.

 Neuroplasticity and intimate attachments

-Neuroscience has shown us that the emotional parts of your brain are constantly scanning your environment, and the people with whom you interact, to check for emotional safety.
-This is a good thing, you need it for your survival.
-Your emotional brain does the best job possible to keep you safe.
-For example, it does this by checking that your carers (when you are a baby) and your partners and friends (when you are an adult) are responsive to you.
+Neuroscience has shown us that the emotional parts of our brain are constantly scanning our environment, and the people with whom we interact, checking for emotional safety.
+This is a good thing, we need it for our survival.
+Our emotional brain does the best job possible to keep us safe.
+For example, it does this by checking that our carers (when we were babies) and our partners and friends (when we are adults) are responsive to us.

-Your old, unconscious patterns of negative expectations and reactivity can gradually be replaced by current experiences of positive attachment.
-You can bring this about by practicing new ways of responding.
-Each time you do this, your brain is rewired so you develop new skills and new habits.
-The result is that you can then respond in new ways in relationships.
+Our old, unconscious patterns of negative expectations and reactivity can gradually be replaced by current experiences of positive attachment.
+We can bring this about by practicing new ways of responding. rather than reacting.
+Each time we do this, our brain is rewired to develop new skills and new habits.
+The result is that we can then respond in new ways in relationships.

 This is good news!
-It means that working on yourself and developing new habits like self-soothing, calming yourself down, relaxing your body, and noticing how you feel are fundamental skills.
+It means that working on ourself and developing new habits like self-soothing, calming ourself down, relaxing our body, and noticing how we feel are fundamental skills.
 Read what Hal Shorey says about Finding a Secure Base and Rewiring Your Personality.
-Doing this self-soothing inner work many times daily through a process called deliberate practice brings about deep-seated, permanent change within you.
-These practices cultivate the ability for you to choose to respond instead of react to the many challenges in life and relationships.
+Doing this self-soothing inner work many times daily through a process called deliberate practice brings about deep-seated, permanent change within us.
+These practices cultivate the ability for us to choose to respond instead of react to the many challenges in life and relationships.

-Most importantly, you need to develop these skills so you can decide what to do and how to communicate to your partner in respectful and moderate ways.
-They make a big difference to your attachments and attachment styles.
-Doing this can assist your partner, friends and family to respond to you in more positive ways.
+Most importantly, we need to develop these skills so we can decide what to do and how to communicate to our partner in respectful and moderate ways.
+Doing this makes a big difference to our attachments and attachment styles.
+Using these sklills can also assist our partner, friends and family to respond to us in more positive ways.

-Above all it means that you have much more influence on how your intimate attachments play out.
-By being actively engaged in rewiring your brain and developing new experiences, you gain more self-esteem and personal empowerment along the way.
+Above all it means that we have much more influence on how our intimate attachments play out.
+By being actively engaged in rewiring our brain and developing new experiences, we gain more self-esteem and personal empowerment along the way.

 If you need help in developing more intimate attachments in relationship, call 0421 961 687 or email us to schedule an appointment.
 International callers should call +61 421 961 687.